EDUC: EARLY CHILDHOOD (ECHD)

 Prerequisites: EDUC 202 (may be taken concurrently)

 Course Notes: COE majors only.
-Advisor approval required., Lab/Course Fee $110.00
+Advisor approval required.

 ECHD 339 - MATHEMATICS & SCIENCE IN EARLY CHILDHOOD EDUCATION

-The course covers developmental theory and research in mathematics and science that underlie Common Core and early learning standards.
-Candidates will demonstrate knowledge of curriculum objectives and the selection and design of curriculum materials and activities appropriate for children in preschool, kindergarten and primary grades.
+The course covers developmental theory and research in mathematics and science that underlie Early Learning and Development standards.
+Candidates will demonstrate knowledge of curriculum objectives and the selection and design of curriculum materials and will plan, instruct, and assess activities that are appropriate for preschool children.

 Credits: 3